g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ## Yew vs React
 Between the Yew framework using Rust and [React](https://react.dev/), a prominent JavaScript framework, several dissimilarities and similarities can be noted down.
 Advantages offered by Yew include quintessential type safety and WebAssembly almost near-native speed, while React has matured owing to its vast community support, extensive set of tools, and ecosystem.
-Hence, performance needs, language preferences as well as individual project requirements may affect choosing either Yew or React.
+Hence, performance needs, language preferences, and individual project requirements may affect choosing either Yew or React.

 You can find below a table indicating such issues: